-The student exchange organisation (SEO)facilitating the exchange program will make direct contact with the school requesting permission from the principal to enrol an exchange student for a specific exchange program (advising of the proposed start and end dates).
+An SEO will contact a school to request permission from the principal to enrol an exchange student for a specific exchange program (advising of the proposed start and end dates).

 Do exchange students pay fees?

-Exchange students should pay any local school levies or charges relating to special subjects, school materials or resources that the student will retain, and any fees associated with school camps or excursions.
-These fees or charges should be discussed with the SEO at the time enrolment is discussed.
+Exchange students only pay any local school levies or charges relating to special subjects, school materials or resources that the student will keep, or any fees associated with school camps or excursions.
+These fees or charges should be discussed with the SEO before enrolment.